russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Data Types.md

 So, $1111_2=15_{10}$

-## Variables, Constants, and Data Types
+## Variables, Constants, Data Types

 In your playground, the default code provided is: